jeffjl74/CSV-to-QIF/README.md

 This fork is a major rework of the original written by Mario Avenoso of mtechcreations.com.
-It keeps the concept of
+It keeps the concept of "input-file" "output-file" "definition-file" but has evolved such that it bears little resemblance to the original.
-"input-file" "output-file" "definition-file".
-But the definition file is now json and has more readability and flexibility.
+The definition file is now json and has more features and flexibility including the ability to do simple math on the CSV columns and translate CSV terms to QIF terms.

 The as-is program and definition files will likely not just work for your CSV file.
 Hopefully, you can get a working QIF file by modifying just the definition file.
-But a willingness to tinker with the Python code and some familiarity with the QIF specification will go a long way to reaching your goal.
+But a willingness to tinker with the Python code and some familiarity with the QIF specification will go a long way to making things work for you.
 A mostly complete 1999 QIF format file is included in this repository and there's info at [wikipedia](https://en.wikipedia.org/wiki/Quicken_Interchange_Format).

-While most of the investment account fields are used for typical investment transactions like buying and selling stock, many of the banking account fields are generally not found in in your checking account CSV download.
+While most of the QIF investment account fields are used for typical investment transactions like buying and selling stock, many of the banking account fields (e.g. address) are generally not found in in your checking account CSV download.
 They are included here anyway but have not been tested.

 ## Usage

-python CSV-to-QIF.py [file-to-convert.csv] [converted-file.qif] [discription.json]
+python CSV-to-QIF.py [-h] [-i file-to-convert.csv] [-o converted-file.qif] discription.json

 The description file is a json specification of how to convert the CSV file.
+A couple of examples are inlcuded in this repository.

+The input and output file names can ommitted if they are specified in the json file.

 ## Json File
 The program already supports the name/value entries in the